bio | profile | interviews | newsletter | services | resume | endorsements | publications | workshops | contact

 Finalist, Essay Category, New Letters Writing Awards

-Judges Panel, James Tiptree Memorial Award/Best Novel on Feminist/Humanist Themes
+Juror, James Tiptree Memorial Award/Best Novel on Feminist/Humanist Themes; Nebula Award;

 Judge, CCLM College Literary Magazine Competition, National Endowment for the Arts